 Combinatorial Applications of Computational Geometry and Algebraic Topology

-Stephen Melczer, University of Pennsylvania; Marni Mishna, Simon Fraser University; Robin Pemantle, University of Pennsylvania
+Stephen Melczer, University of Waterloo; Marni Mishna, Simon Fraser University; Robin Pemantle, University of Pennsylvania

 Week 2: June 6 – 12, 2021

 Finding Needles in Haystacks: Approaches to Inverse Problems using Combinatorics and Linear Algebra